SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 Welcome to the DIY Straps page!
 Here you'll find a curated collection of community strap solutions, tips, and resources contributed by the SlimeVR community.

-This guide covers:
-- Tracker placement
-- Suggested components and materials for building your own straps
-- 3D printable buckles
-- Links to useful resources and product listings

 Whether you're looking for inspiration, step-by-step ideas, or just want to see what others have built, this page is your starting point for making comfortable, reliable straps for your Slimes.

 ## Table Of Contents